-Many safeguards are in place to protect eastern tiger salamander breeding areas.
+protect eastern tiger salamander breeding areas.
 BNL staff must review any project planned near eastern tiger salamander habitats and every effort is made to minimize impacts.
 A map of the breeding areas is reviewed when new projects are proposed.
-The current map incorporates buffer areas around tiger salamander habitats of 1,000 feet based on guidance from NYSDEC.
+The current map incorporates buffer areas around tiger salamander habitats of 1,000 feet based on guidance from the New York State Department of Environmental Conservation (NYSDEC).
 Other efforts to protect this state-endangered species include determining when adult salamanders are migrating toward breeding locations, when metamorphosis has been completed, and when juveniles are migrating after metamorphosis.

 Water quality testing is conducted as part of the routine monitoring of recharge basins, as discussed in Chapter 5.
 In cooperation with NYSDEC, habitat surveys have been routinely conducted since 1999.
 Biologists conducting egg mass and larval surveys have confirmed that 26 on-site ponds are used by eastern tiger salamanders.
-In 2020, surveys were not completed due to time constraints and impacts from COVID-19.
+In 2021, a limited number of surveys were completed as COVID-19 restrictions were still in place.
+A total of six ponds were visited with documentation of 88 egg masses.